Trusted Travel Girl's Guide to Cuba

 For an updated guide to Cuba, check out The Ultimate Guide to Cuba

 *Editors Note: Since the publication of this article, travel to Cuba has changed.
 As of July 20th, 2015, the US and Cuba have re-established diplomatic relations.
 Both countries have re-opened embassies for the first time since ties were severed between the two in 1961.
-Additional changes include US Citizens are now able to book their own travel directly.
+Additional changes include the ability for US Citizens to book their own travel directly.
 Within recent months more and more Americans have found ways to travel to Cuba.

 During the extent of a fifty-four-year embargo, Cuba has remained a mystery to the American public, yet with the recent move to re-establish relations with the US, curiosity seekers can now see what the country really has to offer.

 What allure does Cuba’s antiquated setting hold?
 I would compare it to the exclusive nightclubs and lounges of LA—the more out of reach, the more enticing it becomes.
 A forbidden fruit, if you will.
 Only 90 miles off the southern most point of the United States and still we know very little about this small island country.

 After two decades of wanting to travel to Cuba (blame my love for I Love Lucy and Desi Arnaz for my Cuba fascination), I was finally able to legally book a trip for “professional research.”
 However, when I announced my trip to friends and family, they were terrified for my safety.
 But haven’t Europeans and Canadians been visiting Cuba for several decades?
 I have even met Americans who have visited illegally by entering from Mexico.
 So, what was the big deal?
 Well, no cell phones nor internet for the most part, but we survived traveling without these technologies prior to their invention.